Unsere SNBThemenInvestitionenMethodology

 1. Introduction

-As of June 2024, the SNB held equity with an approximate value of 198 bn.
-USD.[1]
-The available data on SNB’s investments is heavily dependent on the geographical location of the invested companies.
-Across nations and continents, institutional investors are not obliged to disclose in which companies they invest in, except in the United States (US) and partly in the United Kingdom (UK).
-Therefore, in principle, we should not be able to know in which equity SNB invests.
-However, based on the data and the information disclosed in the US and the UK, 76.3% of SNB’s equity portfolio is known in detail as of June 2024[2], while 24.7% of the SNB equity portfolio remains undisclosed, which corresponds to roughly 46.8 Bn USD.
-Nevertheless, we are able to overcome this lack of transparency and estimate the undisclosed part of SNB’s equity portfolio, because the SNB invests passively by tracking broad market indices, see Weights in ‘MSCI ACWI’.
+As of June 2025, the SNB held equity with an approximate value of USD 223 bn.[1]
+The available data on SNB’s investments depends on the geographical location of the invested companies.
+In many countries, institutional investors are not obliged to disclose in which companies they invest in, except in the United States (US) and partly in the United Kingdom (UK).
+The SNB does not comment on or disclose its investments beyond these two jurisdictions.
+Therefore, in principle, it should not be possible to know the full portfolio.

 2. Procedure